reggiebernardo/notebooks/README.md

 DOI: [10.5281/zenodo.4810864](https://doi.org/10.5281/zenodo.4810864)

-Please cite the arXiv papers associated with the notebooks if the codes helpful were helpful.
+Please cite the arXiv papers associated with the notebooks if the codes were helpful.
 Thank you.

 ***Summary description of notebooks*** (latest on top)